 It’s a fun chemistry experiment to watch the purple onions turn bright pink the minute they hit the acidic vinegar.
+I love the vibrant color of these pickled red onions, they really brighten up food in more ways than one!

 - 2 medium red onions